Alcohol And Meth Facts

 - Individuals developed a tolerance to both drugs and didn’t feel the effects as strongly as before.

 Since some participants did not feel the effects of alcohol as strongly as one would expect.
 This could cause risky behaviors because of people underestimating their intoxication.
-For example, drunk driving or handling heavy machinery.
-Additionally, individuals could seek more alcohol to increase feelings of intoxication, engaging in cycles of binging or heavy drinking.
+For example, they might drive while drunk.
+Additionally, individuals could seek more alcohol to increase feelings of intoxication; they might engage in cycles of binging or heavy drinking.
 Lastly, conditions like alcohol toxicity can occur if those combining both drugs abuse large quantities of alcohol to offset Meth’s side effects.

 Signs Of Meth And Alcohol Abuse

-Meth abuse has visibly identifiable symptoms to look for, some of which include, but are not limited to:
+Meth abuse has visibly identifiable symptoms to look for, which include but are not limited to:

 - Hyperactive behavior